drdanmorris/pangea-gamma-phonegap/README.md

 To build an iOS app you need a Mac with XCode installed.

 #### Copy POC to the Build Mac
-On the Mac use the Finder to Connect To Server (cmd-K) and enter the smb: url for your local Windows machine (or alternatively a network share where you have deployed the POC to).
+On the Mac use the Finder to Connect To Server (cmd-K) and enter the smb: url for your local Windows machine (or alternatively a network share where you have deployed the POC).
 Once connected copy the POC pangea-gamma directory to a local directory on the Mac (e.g., Home\Documents\Development\POC) - referred herein as 'pocroot'

 #### Open Terminal Window